 Moore Homestead Playground

-Around the turn of the century, most of the Moore estate was divided into building lots and sold at auction.
+Around the turn of the 20th century, most of the Moore estate was divided into building lots and sold at auction.
 The site of the homestead, however, remained in the family until the Board of Transportation acquired it during the construction of the Independent Subway in 1930.
-The buildings were razed in 1933.
-Soon after Parks acquired this property from Transportation in 1954, plans were drawn up for a new playground, with play equipment and athletic facilities for children.
+The buildings were razed in 1933 and the property was transferred to NYC Parks.
+In 1954, it was converted to Elmhurst Playground

-In 1987, the City Council renamed the playground (previously known as Elmhurst Playground) to commemorate the location of the Moore homestead.
-In 1992, capital reconstruction of the park was interrupted when workers unearthed a brick cistern formerly used to store water for the old homestead.
+In 1987 the City Council renamed the playground to commemorate the location of the Moore homestead.
+In 1992 capital reconstruction of the park was interrupted when workers unearthed a brick cistern formerly used to store water for the old homestead.
 Subsequent archaeological investigation determined that the cistern was made of European-made bricks used as ballast on ships bound for American shores.
 It contained old foundations and household goods from 1900 to 1930, such as dishes, bottles, cans, and clothing.